Asian American Plays, by Author (K)

 - Celestial Motions (SALAAM, 2004)

-Celestial Motions tells the story of what happens when 25-year-old Leela’s parents (immigrants from India) realize that they forgot to take daylight savings time into account when they had her Hindu astrological chart drawn at her birth.
+What happens when 25-year-old Leela’s parents (immigrants from India) realize that they forgot to take daylight savings time into account when they had her Hindu astrological chart drawn at her birth.
 They have it redrawn, and the startling prediction sets the young woman on a journey of arranged dating and cyber romance, as her parents desperately try to control her fate.
 Little do they realize that Leela’s destiny is closer than they (or Leela, for that matter) think.
 An intercultural romantic comedy.

 - Sloppy Second Chances (Ensemble Theatre, 2009)